St Pancras Old Church: Origins

-By some traditions, the church has been a site of Christian worship since AD 314, but as with most parish churches, especially the older ones, there is little documentary or archaeological evidence to allow the first use of the site to be dated.
+By the 18th century there seems to have been a local belief that St Pancras was of very great age.
+By some traditions, the church has been a site of Christian worship since AD 314 in the Roman era, or since the early Anglo-Saxon period, traditions which would make the church the oldest in north London, and one of the very oldest in England.
+However as with most parish churches, especially the older ones, there is little documentary or archaeological evidence to allow the first use of the site to be dated.
 Remnants of medieval features in the building and references in the Domesday Book suggest the site was in use during the Anglo-Saxon period.

 As early as 1593 the cartographer John Norden had commented in his Speculum Britanniae that the dilapidated St Pancras church looked older than St Paul's Cathedral.
-By the 18th century there seems to have been a local belief that St Pancras was of very great age, perhaps the oldest church in England.